 The findings contrast with those of China's official factory survey on Friday, which showed activity grew the fastest in nearly 5 years in March.
 It also showed orders improved from home and abroad.

-But the Caixin/Markit survey tends to focus more on small and mid-sized manufacturers, which may be benefiting less from a months-long construction boom than big industrials such as steel mills.
+But the Caixin/Markit survey tends to focus more on small and mid-sized manufacturers, which may be benefitting less from a months-long construction boom than big industrials such as steel mills.
 A sub-index of the official survey had showed small companies were still struggling, though conditions were slowly improving.

 The private survey is also believed to be more reflective of export-oriented firms.